 Nursing cats can eat kitten food

 Consequently, nursing mothers require a diet that is rich in vitamins and minerals and provides them with much more energy.
 She will not be able to thrive on her regular diet.
-She can easily obtain this diet by feeding her kitten formulated food.
+She can easily obtain this diet by feeding her kitten-formulated food.
 To support growth and development, kitten food is higher in protein, fat, and calories.
 Generally, these diets will also satisfy a nursing cat’s energy requirements.

 DHA and EPA, which are essential fatty acids for kitten development, are also included in kitten food.
 Kittens will require these fats through their mother’s milk, which is naturally synthesized in cat milk.
 To ensure that her kittens receive the developmental support they need, feeding your nursing cat kitten food can help support her levels of these fats.

-Conclusion
+In Conclusion

 Purina One Healthy Kitten is our top choice overall.
 The high protein, fat, and calorie content of this food provides your nursing cat with an energy-dense diet.
 Our best value choice is Iams ProActive Health for Kittens, which offers great nutrition at an affordable price.
 You should now have a good idea of what to look for when shopping for your nursing cat, based on our research and reviews.
-Your thoughtful food choices can help your cat develop healthy kittens as well as support her own health!
+Your thoughtful food choices can help your cat develop healthy kittens as well as support her health!

 Featured Image Credit: Rashid Valitov, Shutterstock